morkeleb/clay/README.md

 - [X] support casing help in helpers
 - [X] inc one helper for indexes plus 1
 - [X] use chalk to make pretty output... pretty output is... pretty
 - [X] update generator and allow loading of node modules as generators
+- [X] built in watch support
+- [X] add usage instructions to readme

 ### Future

 - [ ] validations on models and generators
-- [ ] add usage instructions to readme
 - [ ] add an option to make dry runs
 - [ ] tests on handlebar templating system to prevent regressions and broken generators
-- [ ] built in watch support
+- [ ] clean up command that will remove files instead of writing them - option to clear directories